dtag-dev-sec/dtag-dev-sec.github.io/_posts/2015-10-23-updated-docker.markdown

 If you want to upgrade your existing installation you can download [this upgrade script](https://github.com/dtag-dev-sec/tpotce/blob/master/upgrade.sh):
-1. Login to your T-Pot as tsec and execute the following commands, **but only run the script once**! git clone https://github.com/dtag-dev-sec/tpotce.git sudo tpotce/./upgrade.sh
+1. Login to your T-Pot as tsec and execute the following commands, **but only run the script once**!

+		git clone https://github.com/dtag-dev-sec/tpotce.git
+		sudo tpotce/./upgrade.sh

 2. If everything worked fine the machine will reboot.

-3. Check if your containers are running correctly by either by pressing CTRL+F2 or by logging in as tsec and sudo status.sh.
+3. Check if your containers are running correctly by either by pressing CTRL+F2 or by logging in as tsec and sudo status.sh.

 Otherwise, if you wish to perform a new installation you can download the new ISO [here](http://community-honeypot.de/tpotce.iso).